top of page

 Rummy: The Classic Card Game of Christmas

 In Trinidad and Tobago, Rummy is synonymous with Christmas, particularly during the long holiday nights when families and friends gather.
 Rummy, with its easy-to-understand rules but complex strategy, is a card game that almost every Trini once knew how to play.
 But the local twist?
-You’ll often hear the "puss" (cat) and "dog" version, where players match cards by suit, and points are accumulated by forming runs or sets.
+You’ll often hear about “puss” (cat), “dog,” “block,” or house rules that only applied in that family, everyone knew how to play or learnt very quickly.

 How it's played: